-The Drupal Console is a suite of tools run from a command line interface (CLI) to generate boilerplate code and interact with a Drupal 8 or Drupal 9 installation.
-It's an essential tool for anyone writing code for Drupal.
+The Drupal Console is a suite of tools run from a command line interface (CLI) to generate boilerplate code and interact with a Drupal installation.

 Learn about the Drupal Console and what you can do with it.

 Installing Drupal Console

 To get up and running with Drupal Console, follow the instructions in the project's official documentation: Getting the project.

 Tip: If you're running into difficulty installing Drupal Console with an existing site (and dependencies are not resolving), try passing the

 --no-update flag, which will disable automatic updates of dependencies.

 composer require drupal/console:~1.0 \ --prefer-dist \ --optimize-autoloader \ --sort-packages \ --no-update composer update

 What does Drupal Console do?